Bitcoin has been labelled a virtual currency. But what actually is it and what does it mean for real currencies?

 It is not a generally accepted form of payment

 If bitcoin were a currency, you could expect to be able to use it widely.
 But, in fact, there are very few places where you can pay with bitcoin.
-And where you can, transactions are slow and expensive.
+And even where you can, transactions are slow and expensive.

 Users are not protected